-Seller:

-Business Name

-Address:

-Address:Street, RR, or P. O. Box City State Zip + 4

-will be resold by me in the form of tangible pe rsonal property or repair service.
-I here eby certify that I hol d valid Kansas sales

-tax registration number(May attach a copy of registrat , and I am in the business of selling

-(Descri ption of product(s) sold; food clothing, furniture, etc.)

-Description of tangible personal property or services purchased:
+Seller: Business Name Address: Address:Street, RR, or P. O. Box City State Zip + 4 will be resold by me in the form of tangible e personal property or repair service.
+I hereby certify that I hol d valid Kansas sales tax registration number(May attach a copy of re gistration certificate) , and I am in the business of selling Description of product(s) sold: food, clothing, furniture, etc.) Description of tangible personal prope rty or services purchased: purchased with this certificate are used for sale in the regular course of business, of the items.
+Purchaser: Name of Kansas Retailer Address: Address:Street, RR, or P. O. Box City State Zip + 4 Signature: Date:

-I understand and agree that if the items pur demonstration, or display while being held fo sales tax, based upon the purchase price of the r sale in the regular course of busine

-Purchaser:

-Name of Kansas Retailer

-Address:Street, RR, or P. O. Box

-Street, RR, or P. O. Box City State Zip + 4

-Signature: Date: